Lolindhir/PnP/docs/assets/rules/Equipment/Potions.md

 **Simultaneous Restrictions.** A creature can only benefit from one effect of the same potion type at a time.

-**Long Rest Restriction.** Some potions have effect restrictions because the body can only tolerate a certain amount per Long Rest.
-The effect of such potions can only be received once per Long Rest.
+**Adventuring Period Restriction.** Some potions have effect restrictions because the body can only tolerate a certain amount of them or they can only enhance the body to a certain level.
+The effect of such potions can only be received once per Adventuring Period.